Dr. Esther Kroll

-Esther Kroll is a scholarship-holder in the doctoral program “Good Work” in the thematic area “Good Work and migration” under supervision of Dr. Susanne Veit (WZB) and Prof. Dr. Matthias Ziegler (Psychological diagnostics, HU Berlin).
-In her research project she is interested in how far ethnic stereotypes affect personnel selection.
+Esther Kroll was a scholarship-holder in the doctoral program “Good Work” in the thematic area “Good Work and migration” under supervision of Dr. Susanne Veit (WZB) and Prof. Dr. Matthias Ziegler (Psychological diagnostics, HU Berlin).
+In her research project she was interested in how far ethnic stereotypes affect personnel selection.
+She earned her doctoral degree in October 2022 with her thesis on "Meta-Stereotyping in Contemporary Recruitment: A Powerful Source of Ethnic Discrimination.“

 Research fellow and scholarship holder in the doctoral program "Good Work", WZB, Berlin